archit15singh/summarise-ai/README.md

 # summarise-ai

-provide a base url to it
+- provide a base url to it
-it will get all the links in it. it will scrape the content from it and summarise the text.
+- it will get all the links in it recursively
+- it will scrape the content from all the urls and summarise the text for each.

 docker run -d -v ollama:/root/.ollama -p 11434:11434 --name ollama ollama/llama2